woodpecker-ci/example-config-service/Readme.md

 - Centralized configuration for multiple repositories at once
 - Preprocessing steps in the pipeline like templating, macros or conversion from different pipeline formats to woodpeckers format

+This service is written in go, to run it first copy the config example: `cp .env.example .env` Adjust the secret and add a filtering regex.
+The repositories that have a name match the filtering regex will receive the config from `central-pipeline-config.yaml`, while all other repositories will continue using their original configuration.

-This service is written in go, run using `go run .`.
-Then configure your woodpecker instance to point to it and configure the same secret.
+Then run using `go run .`.

+Make sure to configure your woodpecker instance with the correct endpoint and configure the same secret.
 See [Woodpeckers documentation here](https://woodpecker-ci.org/docs/administration/external-configuration-api)

 eg: